Skip to main content

 781-981-2591

-MJ has been at Bentley since 2007, and supervises the instructional designers.
-She collaborates with faculty on all aspects of instructional design and content development for asynchronous online programs as well as for traditional programs.
+MJ collaborates with faculty and other instructional designers on all aspects of instructional design and content development for asynchronous online programs as well as for traditional programs.
 She works directly with faculty to identify course learning outcomes and evaluates the most appropriate asynchronous or synchronous approaches and web-based tools to meet those objectives, and ensures the successful launch of all asynchronous courses developed.
 She also supports faculty in creating and managing their Faculty Profiles and Promotion & Tenures sites.
-Mary Jo has worked as an instructional designer at Northeastern University and University of Phoenix Online and as a course developer, trainer, and independent consultant in the speech-recognition software industry.
-She holds a Master of Education in Instructional Design from the University of Massachusetts Boston and a Bachelor of Arts from Case Western Reserve University.
-She teaches education courses on adult learning theory and curriculum development.
+MJ holds a Master of Education in Instructional Design from the University of Massachusetts Boston and a Bachelor of Arts from Case Western Reserve University.
+She has taught education courses on adult learning theory and curriculum development.
+MJ has been at Bentley since 2007 and was awarded the Bentley Founder's Day Award in 2023.

 Georgia Madway, Ed.M.